shibasisr/shibasisr.github.io/_pages/home.md

 - November 2021, Our [paper](https://doi.org/10.1103/PhysRevD.104.095025){:target="_blank"}{:rel="noopener noreferrer"} on "$B \to \pi K$ puzzle" suggests that there is not enough motivation to look beyond the SM.
 - December 2020, Joined [University of Calcutta](https://www.caluniv.ac.in/academic/Physics.html){:target="_blank"}{:rel="noopener noreferrer"} as a research associate.

-{%In search of an answer to what everything is made off inevitebaly led me towards studying elementary particle physics.
-I am still fascinated by this idea that by, From a scietific point of view, I find a lot of pleasure to extract meaningful information from subatomic particle collisions that
-%}